MarcPer/cuniculus/README.md

 The method expects a block that will receive an exception, and run in the scope of the Worker instance.

+## Retry mechanism

+Cuniculus declares a `default` queue, together with some `default_{n}` queues used for job retries.
+When a job raises an exception, it is placed into the `default_1` queue for the first retry.
+It stays there for some pre-defined time, and then gets moved back into the `default` queue for execution.

+If it fails again, it gets moved to `default_2`, where it stays for a longer period until it's moved back directly into the `default` queue again.

+This goes on until there are no more retry attempts, in which case the job gets moved into the `cun_dead` queue.
+It can be then only be moved back into the `default` queue manually; otherwise it is discarded after some time, defined as the `dead_queue_ttl`, in milliseconds (by default, 180 days).

+Note that if a job cannot even be parsed, it is moved straight to the dead queue, as there's no point in retrying.

 ## How it works